barbagroup/AeroPython/README.md

-## Marine Hydrodynamics with iPython Notebooks
+## Marine Hydrodynamics with Jupyter Notebooks

 These IPython notebooks contain content for the *Marine Hydrodynamics* course at The University of Southampton, taught by Phil Wilson and [Gabriel Weymouth](http://www.southampton.ac.uk/engineering/about/staff/gdw1d12.page).
 The course covers analytical potential flow, boundary layer theory, and numerical methods.
 The notebooks are used primaraly for the numerical module.

-Teaching numerical hydrodynamics with IPython notebooks was inspired by [AeroPython](https://github.com/barbagroup/AeroPython) developed by [Lorena Barba](http://lorenabarba.com/).
+Teaching numerical hydrodynamics with [jupyter notebooks](http://jupyter.org/) was inspired by [AeroPython](https://github.com/barbagroup/AeroPython) developed by [Lorena Barba](http://lorenabarba.com/).
 The materials are distributed publicly and openly under a Creative Commons Attribution license, [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ### List of notebooks: